Defining Such a Relationship

 If you feel your relationship may be salvageable, you might consider reading this article entitled, “Couples Communication without Confrontation!”
 Completion of the communication exercise described in the article may give you the starting point you need.

 If you feel that your relationship is not worth any further investment, then I would encourage you to look at this transition as an opportunity for personal growth!
 To support your efforts, read as much information as you can on topics related to your needs and goals.
-There are many good books on the recommended books page that you might consider.
+There are many good books on the recommended books list that you might consider.